-The current superannuation and taxation legislation recognises two types of small superannuation funds with less than five members:
+The current superannuation and taxation legislation recognises two types of small superannuation funds with less than seven members:

 - Small Australian Prudential Regulation Authority (APRA) funds